Sports Premium

 We have also organised and played Inter-school friendly boys and girls football matches with a number of local schools.

-As in previous years, there were many Play Leaders trained and put into practice.
-These children were taken from Year Six, trained and were able to take responsibility for the planning, resourcing and organising of both competitive games and skills based activities with groups of children at lunchtimes.
+Each year children from year 6 are trained as Play Leaders.
+They take responsibility for the planning, resourcing and organising of both competitive games and skills based activities with groups of children at lunchtimes.

 PE and School Sport Funding